Help with care home costs

 This will mean that the weekly payments made by us are less but you reduce your overall debt.

-Temporary stay in a home
+Temporary stay in a care home

 If your stay at a care home is temporary, you will be expected to pay towards the cost but the value of your home will not be included in the assessment.